benchmark-action/github-action-benchmark/README.md

 It requires some preparations before the workflow setup.

-At first, you need to create a branch for GitHub Pages if you haven't created it yet.
+You need to create a branch for GitHub Pages if you haven't created it yet.

 ```sh
 # Create a local branch